MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_createdevice_0003.md

  A handle to the display device (graphics context) that the Direct3D runtime uses in subsequent driver calls to identify the display device.

-### -field p12UMCallbacks

- A pointer to a D3D12DDI_CORELAYER_DEVICECALLBACKS_0003 structure that contains a table of Direct3D runtime callback functions that the driver can use to access core user-mode runtime functionality.

-### -field p12UMCallbacks_0022

-A pointer to a D3D12DDI_CORELAYER_DEVICECALLBACKS_0022 structure that contains a table of Direct3D runtime callback functions that the driver can use to access core user-mode runtime functionality.

 ### -field Flags

 Flag values that identify how to create the display device.

-## -remarks